-\mypara{Intractable-block exploration.} For blocks with 10 or more relevant AMM transactions, we do not explore the full search space.
+\mypara{Intractable-block exploration.} For blocks with 10 or more relevant AMM transactions (i.e., transactions that interact with the AMM), we do not explore the full search space.
 Instead, for these ``intractable blocks,'' we compute the MEV through a randomized search.
 We explore 400,000 paths, but randomize which paths are explored.
-The average MEV values for intractable blocks in our random sample are also reported in Figure~\ref{fig:top10-mev}.
+The average MEV values for intractable blocks in our random sample are also reported in \fig~\ref{fig:top10-mev}.
 Because our primary aim was developing and validating our models’ ability to find attacks, we did not optimize this search for performance further.
 Using further optimization or more parallel computation could likely yield more accurate estimates for intractable blocks, but we defer this to future work.
-We found that ``intractable'' blocks are rare in our dataset.
-Figure~\ref{fig:txcount} shows a histogram of number of blocks as a function of number of relevant AMM transactions they contain.
+We found that ``intractable'' blocks are rare in our dataset. \fig~\ref{fig:txcount} shows a histogram of the number of blocks containing a particular number of AMM transactions.

-\mypara{Approximate Convergence.} To support our exploration of intractable blocks, a natural question is to what extent a random search on a sample of orderings approximates the MEV for a given block.
+\mypara{Approximate convergence.} To support our exploration of intractable blocks, a natural question is to what extent a random search on a sample of orderings approximates the MEV for a given block.
 For this, we look at how the MEV converges for tractable blocks as more paths are explored iteratively.
-For each AMM, we randomly explore the same tractable blocks in our random sample, and report the quartiles for MEV convergence in Figure~\ref{fig:approx-convergence}.
-On average, we uncover 70\% of the optimal MEV in more than 90\% of the instances by exploring just 1\% of the total paths.
+For each AMM, we randomly explore the same tractable blocks in our random sample, and report the quartiles for MEV convergence in \fig~\ref{fig:approx-convergence}.
+On average, we uncover 70\% of MEV in more than 90\% of the instances by exploring just 1\% of total paths.
 Since we explore 400,000 paths for intractable blocks, we explore roughly 11\% of the total paths for blocks with 10 transactions, and roughly 1\% of the total paths for blocks with 11 transactions.
-As evident from Figure~\ref{fig:txcount}, blocks with more than 11 transactions are even more rare among the intractable blocks.
+As evident from \fig~\ref{fig:txcount}, blocks with more than 11 transactions are even more rare.